🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 Late last year we introduced Fauna Schema Language (FSL), which allows developers to define domain models, access controls, and user-defined functions in a human-readable language that is managed as a set of files in a code repository.
 We followed that with support for computed fields and check constraints.
 Computed Fields allow values of document fields to be dynamically generated based on expressions defined by the developer, and Check Constraints ensure that documents when written to the database, adhere to specific validation rules.
 Fauna’s types and enforcement capabilities was completed with document types, released along with zero downtime migrations, which enable you to define and enforce schema structures directly within the database.

-A zero downtime migration system
+A zero-downtime migration system

 Along with document types, we built a migration system which is capable of affecting large schema migrations safely, without downtime.
 We considered this to be a key component in making document types—as part of Fauna's overall schema capabilities—practical to use and enhance developer productivity.
 To understand why, it is worth taking a look at the respective approaches usually taken by relational and document databases.